-Data embedding transparency was evaluated both subjectively and objectively.
+Data Embedding Transparency Data embedding transparency was evaluated both subjectively and objectively.
 A subjective MOS test was conducted again on 2 sets of 10 utterances.
-The first set included NB speech utterances, obtained by a 2 : 1 decimation of the WB database utterances.
-The second set comprised the same set of NB speech samples with embedded data.
+The first set included NB speech utterances, obtained by a 2:1 decimation of the WB database utterances.
+The second set comprised the same set of NB speech samples with embedded-data.
 Both sets were taken before transmission over any channel.
-12 nonprofessional listeners listened to the samples and rated them on a [1-5] scale.
+12 non-professional listeners listened to the samples and rated them on a [1-5] scale.
 The MOS of the NB speech was 3.7 and the MOS of the NB speech with embedded data was 3.625.
-The small difference between the MOS results demonstrate the transparency of the proposed data-embedding scheme.
-Transparency was evaluated objectively by the PESQ tool for an 8 KHz sampling rate.
-The evaluation results are assumed to be equivalent to an MOS scale of [0-4.5].
-Similar to the subjective transparency test, the comparison is between the NB speech and the NB speech with embedded data.
+The small difference between the MOS results demonstrate the transparency of the proposed data embedding scheme.
+Transparency was evaluated objectively by the PESQ tool for a 8KHz sampling rate.
+The evaluation results are assumed to be equivalent to a MOS scale of [0-4.5].
+Similar to the subjective transparency test, the comparison is between the NB speech and the NB speech with embedded-data.
 The PESQ score result, averaged over 625 sentences, was approximately 3.9.

-The authors of [10] conducted a subjective test, in which they asked participants to compare the NB speech and the NB speech with embedded data by a four-grade scale: (1) the two signals are quite different; (2) the two signals are similar, but the difference is easy to see; (3) the two signals sound very similar, little difference exists; (4) the two signals sound identical.
+The authors of [10] conducted a subjective test, in which they asked participants to compare the NB speech and the NB speech with embedded data by a four grade scale: 1-the two signals are quite different; 2-the two signals are similar, but the difference is easy to see; 3-the two signals sound very similar, little difference exists; 4-the two signals sound identical.
 The subjective test result was 3.07.